jdm/tiger/ROADMAP.md

 - [x] Can press Home/End to snap to first/last keyframe
 - [ ] Evaluate https://github.com/ChevyRay/crunch-rs
 - [ ] Evaluate https://github.com/Keats/tera
-- [ ] Cut and Copy menu entries are now disabled when there is no applicable selection
-- [x] Upgrade from Heroicons 1.0 to 2.0
+- [ ] Can clear selection by clicking in the dead zone of animations, hitboxes or timeline panel
 - [x] Performance improvements to animation playback and drag operations
+- [x] Cut, Copy and Paste menu entries are now disabled when there is no applicable selection
+- [ ] Fixed a bug where menus could overflow offscreen
 - [x] Fixed a bug where resize handles on hitboxes with odd-numbered dimensions were slightly misaligned
 - [x] Fixed a bug where in the list of recently opened files, files with identical names would highlight in unison
 - [x] Fixed a bug where disabled menu actions could be interacted with